 Juan Bernat then rounded off a memorable night for the home side in an amazing 5-0 win.

 |Deportivo La Coruna 5-4 AC Milan (Champions League, 2003-04)

 March 23, 2004: AC Milan 4-1 Deportivo La Coruna

 April 7, 2004: Deportivo La Coruna 4-0 AC Milan

-Since the European Cup became the Champions League in 1992, only one side have overturned a three-goal margin going into the second-leg of a knockout game in the latter stages of the competition.
+Since the European Cup became the Champions League in 1992, only one side has overturned a three-goal margin going into the second-leg of a knockout game in the latter stages of the competition.

-Deportivo La Coruna may have since fallen into obscurity but back in 2004 they were nicknamed SuperDepor for a reason, as AC Milan found out to their cost in the quarter-finals.
+Deportivo La Coruna may have since fallen into obscurity but back in 2004 it was nicknamed SuperDepor for a reason, as AC Milan found out in the quarterfinals.
 The Serie A side held a comfortable 4-1 advantage after the first leg, during which Kaka contributed two goals.
 But Walter Pandiani's early strike in Milan would prove to be vital.

 |Werder Bremen 5-3 Dinamo Berlin (European Cup, 1988-89)

 September 6, 1988: Dinamo Berlin 3-0 Werder Bremen